EURO 2020: Who has qualified? Who can still qualify?

 • North Macedonia: will be out of contention in the group if they do not beat Austria; guaranteed play-off place if required as UEFA Nations League Group D4 winner

-• Slovenia: will be out of contention in the group if they do not beat Latvia or if Austria draw with North Macedonia
+• Slovenia: will be out of contention in the group if they do not beat Latvia or if Austria avoid defeat by North Macedonia

-• Israel: will be out of contention in the group if they lose to Latvia on Tuesday; in play-offs as it stands
+• Israel: will be out of contention in the group if they do not beat Poland or if Austria avoid defeat by North Macedonia; in play-offs as it stands

 • Latvia: can no longer qualify via European Qualifiers group stage

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Tuesday 15 October.
-Group standings are subject to final confirmation from UEFA.